tardisgo/tardisgo-samples/README_new.md

 (TODO: windows .BAT examples)

+### Benchmarks
+---
+- mandlebrot
+- fannkuch

+(Results will be published at a talk on 23rd January 2014)

 ### Tests
 ---
 A directory for tests that pass.
+(TODO populate this directory)

 ### WIP
 ---